Romeo

 Shakespeare Retold (Modern Verse)

-You know my lodgings: get me ink and paper,
+You know where I live; bring me ink and paper,

-And hire some horses; I will leave tonight.
+And rent some horses, I will go tonight.

 There is no soliloquy of grief here, no self-pity, no rhetorical lament.
 Romeo becomes, at this moment, the most decisive figure in the play.
 He buys poison from the apothecary in a single ruthless scene; he rides through the night to Verona; he kills Paris at the tomb with no real reluctance; and he drinks the poison beside Juliet's body without hesitation.
 The lyrical young man of the balcony has become a man who acts.
 The tragedy is that the universe has given him the wrong information at the moment he has finally found the resolve to use it.
 The Friar, who designed the plan that would have saved him, is twenty minutes late.